Tag Archive | broccoli

 Open any food or garden section in print or online sites, and you’ll see articles on the benefits of eating healthy greens and colorful foods.
 Today, I’ll show how you can start adding leafy greens to your diet without being terribly inconvenienced.
 And I’ll mention how it might have saved my life.

 How exciting—the first two ripe tomatoes of the season came off the vine this morning.
 And there’s some beautiful ‘Genovese’ basil begging to be picked.
-So, you can guess what’s for dinner tonight:
+So, you can guess what will be served tonight:

 Tomato-Basil Salad!